-Total Maximum Daily Loads (TMDLs) and the 303(d) List of Impaired Water Bodies
+Total Maximum Daily Loads (TMDLs)

 Total Maximum Daily Loads (TMDLs) are action plans to restore clean water.
 Section 303(d) of the federal Clean Water Act requires that states identify water bodies -- bays, rivers, streams, creeks, and coastal areas -- that do not meet water quality standards, and the pollutants that impair them.
 TMDLs examine the water quality problems, identify sources of pollutants, and specify actions that create solutions.
 They are adopted by the Regional Water Board as amendments to our Region's Basin Plan.